pxslip/db-studio/docs/app/data-model/relationships.md

 ### Directus vs Classic Data Model Terms

 When we use classic data model terms, _such as data table, column, row, etc..._ this signals that the explanation is focused strictly on what happens in the database.
-When Directus terminology is used, _such as collection, field, item, etc..._ this signals that the explanation includes Directus logic and functionality.
+When DB Studio terminology is used, _such as collection, field, item, etc..._ this signals that the explanation includes DB Studio logic and functionality.

 ## Many-to-One (M2O)